-The new policy also allows awardees to temporarily reduce the level of effort devoted to the CDA award; that policy is described below in Level of Effort.
+This policy also allows awardees to temporarily reduce the level of effort devoted to the CDA award; that policy is described below in Level of Effort.
 While these 2 policies are similar in overall goals, an awardee may not simultaneously request a reduction in appointment status from full-time to part-time AND a reduction in percent effort to less than 75%.

-In addition to the full-time appointment requirement described above, mentored and non-mentored CDA candidates are required to devote and maintain a minimum level of effort to the award.
+In addition to the full-time appointment requirement described above, mentored and non-mentored CDA recipients are required to devote and maintain a minimum level of effort to the award.
 During a no-cost extension, the recipient is required to maintain any effort minimum and can only reduce his/her effort with prior approval of the awarding IC.